-- A. Associations, MEWAs, and insurance agents or brokers acting on behalf of an association or MEWA may advertise and market to potential customers using only marketing materials that have been submitted to and approved by the Department pursuant to Section 5 of this rule.
-Associations, MEWAs, and insurance agents or brokers acting on their behalf are subject to 8 V.S.A. § 4084 and all other applicable provisions of law regarding advertising practices. - B. Using metal levels-bronze, silver, gold, and/or platinum-in the name of an association or MEWA health benefit plan shall be a per se violation of 8 V.S.A. § 4084.
+- A. Associations, MEWAs, and insurance agents or brokers acting on behalf of an association or MEWA may advertise and market to potential customers using only marketing materials that have been submitted to and approved by the Department pursuant to Section 10 of this rule.
+Associations, MEWAs, and insurance agents or brokers acting on their behalf are subject to 8 V.S.A. § 4084 and all other applicable provisions of law regarding advertising and marketing practices. - B. Using metal levels-bronze, silver, gold, and/or platinum-in the name of an association or MEWA health benefit plan, or in advertising or marketing such a plan, shall be a per se violation of 8 V.S.A. § 4084.